Archive | Counselling RSS feed for this section

 12 Jun

-One easy way to remember to reach for these kinds of questions is to imagine that each of our fingers is named who, what, when, why and how and that the word you sits in the centre of our palm.
-When we’re under a bit of stress or feeling triggered, we can then just stop and breathe, count to five, look at our hand as a reminder, then ask a question.
+An easy way to remember these kinds of questions is to imagine that each of our fingers has a name.
+The names are who, what, when, why, and how.
+The word you sits in the center of our palm.
+When we’re under stress or feeling triggered, stop and breathe.
+Then count to five and look at our hand as a reminder before asking a question.

-Combinations are infinite and the more we practise asking the questions, the more familiar we become with implementing them as a natural part of our communication style.
+Combinations are infinite.
+The more we practice asking questions, the more familiar we become with incorporating them naturally into our communication style.

-The who what when why and how questions keep people on a more even playing field.
-In Transactional Analysis we say it moves us out of child and critical parent ego states into our more rational adult ego state.
-It’s important to take on a naive enquirer tone to encourage openness.
+The who what when why and how questions keep everyone on a more even playing field.
+In Transactional Analysis, we say it moves us out of the child ego state.
+It also moves us out of the critical parent ego state.
+It transitions us into our more rational adult ego state.

 Continue reading